Difference in peripherality of the inclusive (p, p'x) and (d, d'x) reactions and its implications for phenomenological reaction model: INTRODUCTION

-Evaluation activities of deuteron nuclear data have gradually begun~\cite{iwamoto2023, nakayama2021, koning2019}, mainly motivated by the development of deuteron accelerator-based intensive neutron sources~\cite{Moeslang2006, ledoux2014}.
-In the evaluation of deuteron nuclear data, phenomenological models~\cite{nakayama2022,kalbach2005} using state densities similar to those in the exciton model are often employed to calculate the components of inelastic scattering to continuum states.
+On another front, evaluation activities of deuteron nuclear data have gradually begun~\cite{iwamoto2023, nakayama2021, koning2019}, mainly motivated by the development of deuteron accelerator-based intensive neutron sources~\cite{Moeslang2006, ledoux2014}.
+In the evaluation of deuteron nuclear data, phenomenological models~\cite{nakayama2022, kalbach2005} using state densities similar to those in the exciton model are often employed to calculate the components of direct inelastic scattering to continuum states.
+These components correspond to inelastic scattering processes involving excitation of a nucleon particle-hole pair in the target nucleus.
 The evaluation of the inelastic scattering is important since it affects the transport of deuterons in a material.
-Therefore, as is the case with the exciton model, whether the surface effect should be taken into account in the state densities used in the above inelastic scattering model, and if so, to what extent, is an important factor in the deuteron nuclear data evaluation.
-However, since experimental data for $(d,d'x)$ reactions are very limited, there is concern that making this judgment based on a comparison with specific experimental data may give unphysical results under other conditions.
-A deep and comprehensive understanding for surface effects in $(d,d'x)$ reactions is required.
+Therefore, as is the case with the exciton model, whether the surface correction should be taken into account in the state densities used in the above inelastic scattering model, and if so, to what extent, is an important factor in the deuteron nuclear data evaluation.
+However, since experimental data for the $(d,d'x)$ reactions are very limited, there is concern that making this judgment based on a comparison with specific experimental data may give unphysical results under other conditions.
+A theoretical basis for the surface correction of the $(d,d'x)$ reaction founded on a deep and comprehensive understanding of the peripherality of the reaction is required.

-Under these circumstances, in Ref.~\cite{nakada2023}, the one-step SCDW model~\cite{luo1991} has been successfully applied to the description of inclusive $(d,d'x)$ reactions.
-The SCDW model has the property which describes the inclusive cross section as an incoherent integral of the contributions at individual collision points~\cite{cowley2000,watanabe1999}.
-Therefore, the model is expected to be useful for investigating the peripherality of the $(d,d'x)$ reaction.
-Findings from the microscopic reaction model analysis will provide guidance and support for the consideration of the surface effect in the phenomenological deuteron inelastic scattering models.
+Under these circumstances, in Ref.~\cite{nakada2023}, the one-step SCDW model~\cite{luo1991} has been successfully applied to describe the inclusive $(d,d'x)$ reactions.
+This SCDW model has two noteworthy features.
+First, the model possesses the property of representing the inclusive cross section as an incoherent integral of contributions at individual collision points~\cite{cowley2000, watanabe1999}.
+This property allows us to analyze the peripherality of the inclusive reaction, i.e., to investigate where and to what extent the reaction occurs in the nucleus.
+The second is the adoption of local Fermi gas (LFG) to the single-particle states.
+Although LFG would be unrealistic for describing a specific nuclear state, it can reasonably describe the overall response of a nucleus, involving many initial and final states.
+Note that, in Ref~\cite{weili1999}, the SCDW model adopts the Wigner transform of one-body density matrices calculated with a single-particle state model for nuclei instead of LFG.
+On the other hand, we use LFG for reducing numerical tasks in this work.